 - When opening a newly built, converted or reopened establishment, do not begin to rent units or serve food to the public until obtaining a satisfactory inspection and a license to operate.

 - Have proof of other approvals onsite, such as building, electrical, fire, plumbing, etc.

-Public food service and lodging establishment licenses must be renewed on an annual basis.
-The division attempts to remind licensees prior to their license expiring if the mailing address on file is accurate.
-It is the responsibility of the licensee to forward the renewal notice with the appropriate fee to the division.
-Operators who do not renew by the expiration date, regardless of receipt of notice, are regarded as operating without a license and subject to administrative actions by the division.
-Additionally, Florida law allows the division to assess an additional $50 late fee if the license is renewed after the expiration date.
+All licenses must be renewed on an annual basis, the renewal process can be completed online.
+Operators who do not renew by the expiration date are regarded as operating without a license and may be subject to administrative actions by the division.
+Additionally, Florida law allows the division to assess $50 late fee if the license is renewed after the expiration date.

 Florida law requires the division to perform a sanitary and safety inspection on every public food service and lodging establishment periodically throughout the year.
 See our inspections page for more information.

 The Division of Hotels and Restaurants conducts regular inspections of public food service and lodging establishments to assure compliance with all state sanitation and safety laws.
 For more information see the Inspections page.

 In addition to obtaining a food or lodging license, we urge all applicants to make sure they comply with all other federal, state, and local requirements.
 These include: